kaiyungtan/ImmoEliza-API/README.md

 ## The Mission

-You need to create an API that will make price forecasts on houses according to certain parameters (Zip code, number of rooms, surface area, etc...).
+You need to create an API that will make price forecasts on houses or apartments according to certain parameters (postal code, number of rooms, surface area, etc...).
 This API will be used by web devs who will be able to use it to create an interface for the ImmoEliza agency.

+## Use Case examples:

+* to find out what is the predicted price of a house or apartment based on your selection criteria.
+* to compare the asking price of what is posted on the real estate website i.e ImmoWeb with what is predicted price.
+* to compare the price per square meter of the property with the average price per square meter of the city

 ### Must-have features